stormid/scaffold/docs/making-websites/html.md

 Components can be composed of smaller sub-components.

+There are a few default and helper components in with the scaffold, including
+- [Image]('./../components/image.md) - an abstraction over responsive images using the picture tag
+- [Heading]('./../components/heading.md) - an abstraction over h1-h6 tags
+- [Example]('./../components/example.md) - a fully featured demo component

 ## Data

 Data and content can be imported into a Page in a number of ways